 Social Event Fundraising

 Running, cycling, walking, abseiling and whitewater rafting might be enough to make you flop on your couch at the thought of such strenuous activities – don’t worry there are lots of other things which people have organised raising lots of money and awareness at the same time without pounding the roads.
 Our supporters have successfully organised coffee mornings, afternoon teas, Burns Suppers, The Big Quiz, Bag Packing, Parcel Wrapping at Christmas, Dinner Dances, Race Nights, Dress Down Days at Work, Dinner Dance Casino nights, Karaoke Competitions, and Darts/Pub/Club Games Nights in aid of Prostate Scotland.
-If you would like to organise your own event please download our event pack which we hope gives you tips to point you in the right direction, however, we should be grateful if you could register so that we can give you the best customer experience we can provide .
-To register with us and download a copy of the pack please click here
+If you would like to organise your own event please download our event pack which we hope gives you tips to point you in the right direction, however, we should be grateful if you could register so that we can give you the best customer experience we can provide.
+You can register with us and download a copy of the pack here

 If you wish to get some ideas on the ingenuity of fundraisers like yourselves please click on our Prostate Scotland A-Z of Fundraising Ideas to take at a list of suggestions to help you on the way.
 If you come up with an event which is new and different let us know – we’ll add it to the list and send you a Prostate Scotland Certificate for Innovation!

 Pin Badge Collection Boxes